johnkary/johnkary.net/source/about/index.md

 ### What has me excited lately?

-- Reading children's books on YouTube
+- A personal project to read aloud children's books on YouTube.
+Hope to post more about it soon.
-- University of Kansas Men's Basketball season
+- University of Kansas Men's Basketball season.
+They're ranked #3 nationally and have an 11-1 record right now.

 ### Contracting